5c077m4n/http-responder/readme.md

 `atatusCode: Number` your error's status code.

 `oprions: {} | Error` the options object may be a nodejs error or include:

-message: your custom error message.
+1. `message`: your custom error message.

+2. `data`: whatever data you what to send.